 Address: 49 Av. du Général de Gaulle, 51100 Reims, France

 At this museum and planetarium, you’ll have the chance to learn about star formation and explore the wonders of our galaxy up close.
-The presenter, who is extremely knowledgeable about all things astronomy, will entertain and engage your kids with fun demonstrations and interactive activities throughout the visit.
+The presenter, who is highly knowledgeable about astronomy, will entertain and engage your kids with fun demonstrations and interactive activities throughout the visit.

 The Reims Planetarium also houses a hemispherical room with a dome-shaped screen that projects a recreation of the starry sky above.
-Whether you’re an experienced space enthusiast or just curious about astronomy, Reims Planetarium is truly an amazing experience that should not be missed.
+Whether you’re an experienced space enthusiast or just curious about astronomy, Reims Planetarium is a fantastic experience that should not be missed.

 See Related: Best Warm Winter Destinations in Europe